-(c) All proposed streetscape materials on City property to be City standard materials.
+(d) All proposed streetscape materials on City property to be City standard materials.

-Note to Applicant: deviations from the standard streetscape materials must be justified in a report and approved by City prior to the development permit application.
+Note to Applicant: Deviations from the standard streetscape materials must be justified in a report and approved by City prior to the Development Permit application.
 Encroachment agreements may be required for non-standard streetscape materials on City property.